JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

  the system shall choose the suitable sensitivity setting within the range of 0 to 7, resulting in an LSB value of approximately ±0.000214 Ga, and shall implement shielding techniques.

 ## Constraint 2- Precision Limitations:
-with a gain setting of ±0.88 Gauss and a digital resolution of 0.73 mG/LSb, shall be considered for their precision limitations when using compass data for accurate path planning and mapping.
+The compass must have accurate readings within ± 3 degrees Gauss and a digital resolution of 0.73 mG/LSb, shall be considered for their precision limitations when using compass data for accurate path planning and mapping.
 To ensure enhanced accuracy, error estimation or filtering techniques shall be applied, effectively addressing potential errors in the measured magnetic field values.

 ## Constraint 3- Sensor Calibration:
 The compass sensor shall undergo periodic calibration, using a regular routine, to maintain accurate readings and compensate for variations in magnetic fields, ensuring precise path planning and mapping (with a correction factor of approximately 1.7045 LSb to compensate for a consistent bias of 1.5 Gauss).